 Design & UX

 The first phase of the development lifecycle is design and UX conception.
 When companies consider accessibility at this stage it sets a strong foundation for their overall strategy.
-If website or app updates are not designed with inclusive design principles in mind, it will undoubtedly create more obstacles later on.
-The following actions will set you up for a successful approach to accessibility:
+If website or app updates are not designed with inclusivity in mind, there will undoubtedly be more obstacles later on.
+The following steps will help you prepare and train your designers for addressing accessibility head on.

 Educate your UX and design teams on the importance of digital accessibility and train them on the key concepts of designing an accessible interface.
 These core principles are detailed by the Web Content Accessibility Guidelines (WCAG 2.0 AA) and are: